Striking Gold Fields mine workers. (AFP)

 Johannesburg - Gold output at Gold Fields' operations in South Africa dropped 11% in the third quarter due to wildcat strikes and a fire at one of its mines, the firm announced on Monday.

-"Production from the South Africa region declined by 11%, from 437 000 ounces in the June quarter to 387 000 ounces in the September quarter," Gold Fields [JSE:GFI]
+"Production from the South Africa region declined by 11%, from 437 000 ounces in the June quarter to 387 000 ounces in the September quarter," Gold Fields [JSE:GFI] said.

 "This decrease includes approximately 30 000 ounces as a result of the fire at Ya Rona (shaft) and approximately 35 000 ounces as a result of the illegal strike action at KDC."